Political Science Educator

 By Elizabeth A. Bennion (ebennion@iu.edu)

 Political science instructors have long asked students to engage across difference.
-What has changed is not the existence of political disagreement, but the …
+What has changed is not the existence of political disagreement, but the context …

 Red, white, and Blue(y): Using popular media to teach abstract concepts in introductory American politics courses